deltastreaminc/terraform-provider-deltastream/docs/resources/entity.md

 - `topic_replicas` (Number) Number of replicas
 - `value_descriptor` (String) Protobuf descriptor for value

+Read-Only:

+- `all_configs` (Map of String) All topic configurations including any server set configurations

 <a id="nestedatt--kinesis_properties"></a>
 ### Nested Schema for `kinesis_properties`